Analyze and manage Snaplexes

 View Snaplex details

-From the node map or list view, click a Snaplex.
+From the Infrastructure System overview graph view or table view, click a Snaplex to open the details panel.
 Snaplex details include information on the Snaplex and its nodes:

 Snaplex details